Agents 101

 Agents within the uAgents Framework have the ability to store information locally within a JSON file.
 This ensures data retrieval as needed.
 This storage functionality serves as a fundamental component for agents to maintain a state, recollect prior interactions, and base decisions on historical data.

 The aim behind integrating storage features is to empower agents to preserve and leverage information over time, facilitating the recollection of past interactions and context for more informed decision-making.
-This capacity to learn from past experiences enables agents to adapt and refine their behavior and decision processes.
+This capacity to learn from experiences enables agents to adapt and refine their behavior and decision processes.

 Retrieving or setting storage information within the Framework is achieved through two methods: